 I previously had a slightly smaller Philips Air Fryer with a metal grate basket which I liked, but I prefer the larger Cosori model with the nonstick coated basket.

 If you have the basket model of air fryers, I would recommend making only one sandwich at a time, or it gets a little bit hard to flip them.
 If you have the tray version, you may be able to fit 2 sandwiches, depending on the size.

 No, I would not recommend freezing this recipe.

-To store: Store prepared tuna salad in an airtight container in the fridge for up to 3 days.
+Store prepared tuna salad in an airtight container in the fridge for up to 3 days.
 I would recommend only assembling and air frying sandwiches as you plan to eat them.
 Make tuna salad ahead for quick tuna melts in 10 minutes.

 This Air Fryer Tuna Melt can be made with your fave tuna salad or my quick no-chop recipe!
 Either way, it makes a delicious, cheddar cheesy, melty sandwich you can cook in your air fryer in only 8 minutes!

 - 2 (5-ounce) cans of tuna fish packed in water, drained